-The University of Wisconsin, Department of Family Medicine and Community Health, a leader in Family Medicine research, teaching, and service, is seeking an MD/DO and/or PhD trained health researcher with a successful track record of peer-reviewed publication and grant funding.
+The University of Wisconsin, Department of Family Medicine and Community Health, a leader in Family Medicine research, teaching, and service, is seeking a Family Medicine physician who is a trained health researcher with a successful track record of peer-reviewed publication and grant funding.

 The preferred candidate will have demonstrated success in obtaining external funding, will excel in effective and positive communication, be able to work collaboratively in multidisciplinary research teams across the department, medical school, university and the state, as well as independently.
 They should be familiar with quantitative and qualitative research methods, data collection and analysis, and summarizing and publishing research findings.
 The ideal candidate will be looking to lead their own project, collaborate across departments, publish extensively, and develop new research initiatives.
 More experienced candidates will be expected to provide research mentoring to junior faculty and fellows.
 For those with clinical training, there will be opportunity to see patients or perform other clinical duties.

 The successful candidate will support the five objectives for high-quality primary care as defined by the National Academies of Sciences, Engineering, and Medicine.
 They are: payment; access; workforce; health information technology; and accountability.